How to water propagate indoor plants (the simple step-by-step guide with photos)

 Step 7: Change the water

 You want to change the water in your propagation vessel at least once a week or at least top it up with fresh water.
 You can top it up to keep up with evaporation, but fresh water about once a week helps replenish oxygen and nutrients for the roots.
-That's also the time to add a drop of root fertiliser (like GT CCS, linked above), as well to keep those essential nutrients up for healthy, strong roots.
+That's also the time to add root fertiliser (like GT CCS, linked above), as well to keep those essential nutrients up for healthy, strong roots.

 Step 8: Remove from water

-Once your cutting has some nice healthy water roots underway, it's time to remove them from water, and pot them up in substrate.
-You can stay growing in hydro, but if you do plan to move to soil or another substrate at some stage, then don't leave them too long in water.
+You can stay growing in water, but if you do plan to move to soil or another substrate at some stage, then don't leave them too long in water.
 Left too long, those delicate water roots have a harder time transitioning to bigger, tougher soil roots, and you could lose your new plant after all your patience.
-Here's the difference between soil roots and water roots, and how to prevent them rotting >
+Here's the difference between soil roots and water roots and how to prevent them rotting >

 Here are a few rooted cuttings below, all ready to pot up.
 You can see how the roots have grown from the nodes on each one.
 The cutting on the left has started to branch, the roots on the middle cutting have been left a little longer than you'd need to, so definitely ready to pot up, and on the right you can see roots of an ideal length, and roots growing from two nodes on that cutting.